nchendev/casa/README.md

 # Introduction
-Lowkey is a cross-Platform iOS/Android application providing useful tools for communities of people living together
+Casa is a cross-Platform iOS/Android application providing useful tools for communities of people living together

 This project is currently still in development.
 Currently there is a massive overhaul of architectural and design patterns in the ddd branch